ABOUT THE LAB

 Nicholson’s lab is also interested in investigating the neural underpinnings of minority stress and its relation to mental illness risk and resiliency.

-Dr. Andrew Nicholson completed his Ph.D. in Neuroscience at Western University, Schulich School of Medicine and Dentistry.
-He additionally completed two postdoctoral fellowships at the Homewood Research Institute (HRI) and the University of Vienna, Austria.
-Nicholson is currently working as an Assistant Professor within the Department of Psychiatry and Behavioural Neurosciences at McMaster University, and is also an HRI Scientist specializing in PTSD research.
+Dr. Andrew Nicholson completed his Ph.D. in Neuroscience at Western University, Canada, Schulich School of Medicine and Dentistry.
+He additionally completed two postdoctoral fellowships at the Homewood Research Institute (HRI), Canada, and at the University of Vienna, Austria.

 Nicholson is currently the Director of Clinical Research at the Atlas Institute for Veterans and Families, and is an Assistant Professor within the School of Psychology at the University of Ottawa, Canada.
 Nicholson is also an affiliated Scientist with the University of Ottawa Institute of Mental Health Research at the Royal Ottawa Hospital, Canada.